Skip to content

 • For People Sitting Too Long: If you spend long hours sitting (like on long flights), boosting blood flow could help keep your legs comfortable and healthy.

-Using NMES might be helpful if youā€™re looking for ways to support blood flow in your legs.
-While this study was focused on healthy adults, it shows promise for making NMES technology easier and more comfortable to use.
+Using Neuromuscular Electrical Stimulation might be a positive possibility if a person looking for ways to support blood flow in their legs.
+While this study was focused on healthy adults, it shows promise for how Electrical Stimulation technology is progressing to be a lot easier and more comfortable to use.

 The Bigger Picture